CarlosCardinaleV/CarlosCardinaleV/README.md

-- 👋 Hi, I’m @CarlosCardinaleV
+- Hi, I’m @CarlosCardinaleV
 - I have a BSc. in physics and currently a MSc. student in computer science at the University of Costa Rica.
-- 👀 I’m interested in probabilistic machine learning, meta learning and computer vision.
-- 🌱 I’m currently learning machine learning basics.
+- I’m currently learning AI basics.
-- 💞️ I’m looking to collaborate on projects in those areas in the future.

 <!---
 CarlosCardinaleV/CarlosCardinaleV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.